 I am guilty of spending way too much money on books.
 One of my goals this year was to spend less on books.
 I like to think I am doing better.
-Here are a few tricks that helped me.
+Here are a few tricks that helped me save money on books.

 1. Go to the Library